dwp/govuk-casa/README.md

 That's it!
 The basics have been covered here, but if you want to delve deeper under the hood then take a read through the **[developer API documentation](docs/api.md)** too.

+## Migrating between versions

+A series of migration guides are provided in [`docs/`](docs/) that should help you upgrade between major versions of CASA.

 ## Testing your app

 CASA provides a basic [`testTraversal()`](docs/testing.md) utility function that can help to test that the routes defined in your Plan are executed in the expected sequence when given a series of defined data inputs.